-Databricks Unity Catalog 101: A Complete Overview (2024)
+Databricks Unity Catalog 101: A Complete Overview (2025)

-In this article, we will cover everything about Databricks Unity Catalog, its architecture, features, and best practices for effective data governance within Databricks platform.
+In this article, we will cover everything about Databricks Unity Catalog, its architecture, features, and best practices for effective data governance within the Databricks platform.
 Plus, we've got you covered with a simple step-by-step guide to set up and manage Unity Catalog with ease.

 What Is the Unity Catalog in Databricks?